IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/extend-a-reservation.md

 Are you going on vacation and worried about losing your reservation?
 You can transfer it to a colleague to manage while away, see details [here](https://github.com/IBM/itz-support-public/blob/main/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/transfer_environment.md)

 Attention: It is a user's responsibility to ensure they extend reservations before the listed end date and time.
+Environments are auto removed once reservations are expired and are currently not recoverable.
 All exception request should come in at least 72 hours before the scheduled end date and time.

-Environments are auto removed once reservations are expired and are currently not recoverable.
+**Extension Exception Request**
+An opportunity number is required for all exception request

 ### Support

-For any questions, contact ITZ support - techzone.help@ibm.com
+For any questions, contact ITZ support - techzone.help@ibm.com IBMers Slack Channel #itz-techzone-support(https://ibm-techzone.slack.com/archives/C0124J683GW)